 top of page

-The Informal Present Tense in Korean Part 1: 아/어/여요 Grammar with Free Worksheets
+The Informal Polite Present Tense in Korean Part 1: 아/어/여요 Grammar with Free Worksheets

-안녕하세요?
 Today, I'll teach you the most important and basic Korean grammar, the preset tense form!
-This present tense is the most basic and can mean a lot of things.
-So wherever you learn Korean, it's the first basic ending you'll learn.
-I'll guide you one by one on the basics, so please follow me!
+Especially, I'll show you the polite version.
+This polite present tense can mean a lot of things.
+I will provide a step-by-step explanation of the basics, so please stay with me!

 The meaning of informal present tense